Mittans/strudel_reactor/README.md

 - Synth sounds and effects were inspired by bakery demos, though they have been customized for this project.

 ## AI USAGE
 During this assignment, I used AI assistance from ChatGPT to help guide my coding process and debug unknown issues, significantly reducing development time.
-Here are some examples of how ChatGPT assisted me:
+As there will be many images in readme.md, I would like to send some examples of how ChatGPT assisted me and what code that help me to solve the problem:

 ### 1. Fixing Bugs
 Whenever I encountered errors, I provided the error messages and relevant code to ChatGPT, which helped me identify and resolve the issues quickly.